 99% of the time, chocolate is my dessert of choice, but when it comes to cookies oatmeal raisin has always been my favorite.
 The combination of hearty oats and juicy raisins is just too good to pass up.
 And while I do love a traditional oatmeal raisin cookie, I can easily eat 5 in one sitting, so I decided to make a healthier version that is just sweet enough, made with whole grains and healthy fats, but most importantly still tastes like an oatmeal raisin cookie.
 And I am proud to say that these cookies check all those boxes.
 Ready to make some for yourself?
 Let’s dive into it.

-- I have subbed chickpea flour for similar results.
+• I have subbed chickpea flour with similar results.
 Refer to the recipe card notes.

 Oatmeal Raisin Cookie FAQs